noa/iur/README.md

 In effect, the ranking experiment consists of matching the training episodes with the corresponding validation episodes.
-The success of the experiment is measured by a number of metrics, such as *median rank*, which should be a small integer, and *mean recripricol rank*, which lies in the range `0..1` with larger values corresponding with better performance.
+The success of the experiment is measured by a number of metrics, such as *median rank*, which should be a small integer, and *mean reciprocal rank*, which lies in the range `0..1` with larger values corresponding with better performance.